 8A.
-Each Faculty shall not consider any item of business at a meeting that has not received prior consideration by the Executive Committee pursuant to by-law 8 except with the consent of the Chairman and of a four-fifths majority of members present and voting at that meeting.
+A Faculty shall not consider any item of business at a meeting that has not received prior consideration by its Executive Committee pursuant to By-Law 8 except with the consent of the Chairman for that meeting and of four-fifths of the members present and voting at that meeting.

 9. Each Faculty shall establish a Higher Degree Committee which shall perform such duties as may be assigned to it by Council on the recommendation of the Professorial Board.
-The Higher Degree Committee shall consist of the Chairman of the Faculty who shall be the Chairman of the Committee, all the Professors who are members of the Faculty, the Registrar and not more than six other members of the Faculty nominated by Faculty.
+The Higher Degree Committee shall consist of the Chairman of the Faculty who shall be the Chairman of the Committee, all the Professors who are members of the Faculty, the Registrar and such other members of the Faculty as the Faculty may appoint thereto.
 Each Faculty shall be responsible for the general supervision of all matters relating to candidature for a higher degree or graduate diploma of the Faculty and shall indicate to its Higher Degree Committee the broad policy to be followed.